MartaJuzepczuk/ewp-specs-api-omobility-las/endpoints/tmp-scenario/README.md

 After these changes we will have four parts: `before-mobility`, `latest-approved`, `latest-changes` and `latest-proposal`.

-- `before-mobility` - The first signed version of the Learning Agreement (Table A or Table B).
+- `before-mobility` - The first signed version of the Learning Agreement, equivalent to table A of the LA.
   Will not be present before the first version of the LA is signed.
 After that it will be fixed.
 - `latest-approved` - The current version of the Learning Agreement.
-In the last version it will correspond to Table A2 or B2.
+In the last version it is equivalent to Table A2 of the LA.
-  It contains courses which are actually attended by the student/recognized and changes in relation to the `before-mobility` version (with reasons).
+  It contains courses which are actually attended by the student and changes in relation to the `before-mobility` version (with reasons).
   This part will not be present before the first version of the LA is signed.
   When the first version of the LA is signed, then it will be equal to the `before-mobility`.
   After further changes, it will differ from it and contain reasons of this differences.